Trow-Registry/trow/docs/USER_GUIDE.md

 The catalog endpoint is a matter of debate by the OCI and may be replaced in future versions.
 Do not expect different registries to have compatible implementations of this endpoint for historical reasons and ambiguities in specification.

+## Multiplatform Builds

+The images tagged `default` and `latest` on the [Docker Hub](https://hub.docker.com/r/containersol/trow/tags) are only built for linux/amd64.
+To build images for other platforms, either build directly on the required platform using the `docker/build.sh` script, or use Docker's multiplatform support and QEMU to build for the required platform.
+The easiest way to do this is via buildx, which is currently an experimental feature of the Docker CLI.

+ - Make sure you are using a new version of Docker (at the time of writing this is still 19.03)
+ - Enable experimental features by setting `"experimental": "enabled"` in `~/.docker/config.json` or

 ## Troubleshooting